juanruiz06/surreal-estate/README.md

 ## ✨ Key AI Features

 * **The Lifestyle Consultant:** An interactive AI advisor that asks about your life (commute, savings, hobbies) and recommends properties.
 It enforces real-world financial guardrails (e.g., the 30% entry rule in Spain) and is able to interpret free form text as well.
+It's made for when the user if unsure of what they want and wants to explore
 * **The Surreal Score:** An automated AI valuation engine that scores properties from 1.0 to 10.0 based on price-per-m2 against neighborhood averages, ammenities, it-factor...
 It provides brutally honest insights, to get the point across and gather the user's attention.
 * **Smart Search:** A natural language processing search bar.
 Just type *"I want a bright penthouse near Retiro for under 1M"* and let the AI do the filtering.